-Our first geoarbitrage year is really starting to unfold now that Quarter 2 is in the books.
-The good news is that we are on plan, pretty much exactly as projected.
+Our first year of full-time travel was really starting to unfold once Quarter 2 was in the books.
+The good news is that we were on plan, pretty much exactly as projected.
 Looking back at Quarter 1 we started the year out in Southeast Asia where our cost of living and total spending were held at 75.86% of our monthly budget.
-Quarter 1 in Southeast Asia was important for our plan in order to balance out our spending as we spend the summer in Europe where the cost of living is much higher.
+Quarter 1 in Southeast Asia had a good balanced with our summer in Europe where the cost of living is much higher.

 What was included in our lifestyle for Quarter 1?